 My skin condition has always bothered me, particularly when dating.
 It was so unsightly to me that I was only able to wear certain clothes.
 I stopped myself doing things like swimming or holidays because I couldn’t bear to be in a bikini – so imagine my anticipation when it came to dating and sex!

 I never found it easy to tell men.
 In fact, quite often I would sooner end a relationship than discuss my physical condition.
-That was until I met my now husband.
-I knew that I’d have to break my news to at some point and that moment came much quicker than I anticipated.
+That was until I met my now-husband.
+I knew that I’d have to break my news at some point and that moment came much quicker than I anticipated.
 A mere three weeks into our relationship he booked us a weekend away and the prospect was scary as hell.
-I was given a couple of days notice, it would be the first night I spent with him and I could hardly wear long sleeved top and bottoms to bed in 30’C July heat, could I?!
+I was given a couple of days’ notice, it would be the first night I spent with him and I could hardly wear long-sleeved top and bottoms to bed in 30’C July heat, could I?!

 Take it steady

 No matter how you meet a date, you’ll never lay it all on the line.
 “Hi, I’m Dannii.
 I’m a hypochondriac, I hate cooking, I always leave my towels on the floor, and I have a condition that I’m pretty sure will put you off wanting a second date”.
 We only offer the very best refined version of ourselves (until a few weeks down the line when they’re a little more invested, as I did!)

 The whole fun in the “getting to know you” stage is just that, over the weeks you gradually open up more and more about each other, learning as you go and delving deeper.
 I’m still learning things about my husband ten years into our relationship!